Ilxxll/MSE544_Week2_Hands_on/index.md

 **Then submit it as batch job.**

 Note that the df_test is the test dataset you prepared earlier along with the train and validation dataset, you should make sure this dataset can be correctly loaded when you evaluate the model.

-### Challenge: Train the CNN on Hyak interactive node.<a name="challenge"></a>

-The challenge was to manually train CNN using the interactive node.
-Completing this challenge will give you a better understanding of the batch job logic.

-a.
-Get an interactive node on hyak:

-You can use command:
-- `srun -p compute -A stf --nodes=1 --ntasks-per-node=40 --time=2:00:00 --mem=100G --pty/bin/bash`

-The above command will allocate a node from the stf partition.

-Alternatively, you can use command:
-- `srun -p ckpt -A stf --nodes=1 --ntasks-per-node=40 --time=2:00:00 --mem=100G --pty /bin/bash`

-This allows you to use idle resources from other groups across the cluster using the checkpoint partition.

-b.
-Set the number of threads can be run at same time:
-- `export OMP_NUM_THREADS=4`

-c.
-Activate the environment you created.
-- `conda activate marco1`

-d. run the python script.
-First make sure in your current working directory, there is your marco.py and the folder named marcodata.

-Here are 2 options for you to run the python script:
-- Option1: `python3 marco.py > output`
-  - The output from training process will be saved in the file named `output`.
-- Option2: `nohup python3 marco.py > output &`
-  - This will run python script in the background, which allow you to work on any other new command while the script is running.

-e.You will find the model and weights following same way in **step4.e** .
-The output information will be saved in a file named output.

 ## Submission. <a name="submission"></a>